-For example, say you've lived in one property then move into a second property for an extended period of time.
+For example, say you've lived in one property and then moved into a second property for an extended time.
 Under the six-year absence rule, both properties could technically be considered your main residence for the first six years after you move out of the first property.
 This leaves you with the dilemma of determining which property is considered your main residence for CGT purposes when you sell either property.

 Your accountant can help you determine which property will have the most tax-effective benefits.

-There have been recent rulings from the government that affect the ability of foreign residents to claim this exemption.
+Recent rulings from the government affect the ability of foreign residents to claim this exemption.

 Under this new ruling, from 1 July 2020, if you’re classed as a foreign resident, any sale will be fully taxable, even if it’s technically classed as your main residence during this time.

-So, if you’re looking at selling your home, but you’re likely to become a foreign resident in the near future, you should consider the CGT implications.
+So, if you’re looking to sell your home but are likely to become a foreign resident in the near future, you should consider the CGT implications.

 Navigating CGT can be confusing at the best of times, so it’s crucial to understand when exemptions of any kind come into play.

-To make sure you’re set to qualify, and therefore minimise your CGT as much as possible, get in touch with your accountant.
+To make sure you’re set to qualify, and therefore minimise your CGT as much as possible, get in touch with your Liston Newton tax accountant.

 The six-year exemption isn’t the only way to minimise your main residence CGT obligations.
 Here are a few more tips and tricks that you might like to read up on: